BaseMax/MyLinkShortenerGraphQLTS/README.md

 - Description: Delete the authenticated user's account.
 - Arguments: None
 - Response: Success message

+**Update Link Alias**

+- Description: Update the alias of a shortened link.
+- Arguments: id (Link ID), newAlias (New alias)
+- Response: Updated shortened link details

+**Toggle Link Activation**

+- Description: Activate or deactivate a shortened link to make it accessible or temporarily unavailable.
+- Arguments: id (Link ID), active (Boolean indicating activation status)
+- Response: Updated shortened link details

+**Update User Profile**

+- Description: Update the user's profile information, such as name, avatar, or any other relevant details.
+- Arguments: name (User's name), avatar (URL of the user's avatar)
+- Response: Updated user profile details

+**Generate QR Code**

+- Description: Generate a QR code for a specific shortened link, allowing users to easily scan and access the link using their mobile devices.
+- Arguments: id (Link ID)
+- Response: Generated QR code image data or URL

+**Get User Profile**

+- Description: Retrieve the profile information of the authenticated user.
+- Arguments: None
+- Response: User profile details

 These queries and mutations should cover the basic functionality required for a link shortener API.
 Feel free to modify or expand upon them according to your specific project requirements.